-For Clinicians
+School-based Clinicians

-This series is tailored for social workers, psychologists, school counselors, nurses, and other clinicians working in Boston Public Schools.
+This series is tailored for social workers, psychologists, school counselors, nurses, and other school-based clinicians working in Boston Public Schools.
 Each topic includes key concepts, tools, and strategies.

-All trainings are offered live from 3:00-4:30EST and provide 1.5 free CEUs for social workers, psychologists, school nurses, and licensed mental health counselors (LMHCs).
-They will be presented both live via Zoom and recorded for asynchronous learning.
+All trainings are offered live from 3:30-5:00 EST and provide 1.5 free CEUs for social workers, psychologists, nurses, and licensed mental health counselors (LMHC).

 Register for upcoming webinars: